joan31/arch-aegis/README.md

 ls -lah /mnt/@snapshots
 ```

-Snapshots are stored using their Snapper snapshot ID:
+Snapshots are stored using their Snapper snapshot IDs:

 ```text
 @snapshots/